-Coverage counsel may explore any of the foregoing possibilities in an attempt to determine whether or not the insured fiduciary had prior knowledge of the claim.
-The investigation may include a review of the insured fiduciary’s file, interviews and research into the fiduciary’s background and prior insurance policies.
+Coverage counsel may explore any of the foregoing possibilities in an attempt to determine whether or not the insured had prior knowledge of the claim.
+The investigation may include a review of the insured’s file, interviews and research into the insured’s background and prior insurance policies.

 Once the coverage investigation is complete, the insurer employs a test for determining whether a policy’s notice provision has been triggered, i.e., “whether the circumstances known to the Insured at that time would have suggested to a reasonable person the possibility” that a claim would be made.
 See Security Mut.
 Ins.
 Co. v.
 Acker-Fitzsimmons, Co., 31 N.Y.2d 436, 340 N.Y.S.2d 902 (1972).1 The Insured bears the burden of proving the reasonableness of his excuse, which must be reasonable under all the circumstances.
 See Security Mut. at 443; Sirignano v.
 Chicago Ins.
 Co, supra.